 The return to the Northwest was a pleasant surprise.
 There were seven wineries making amazingly good wine in Walla Walla.
 Upon visiting the Walla Walla vineyards, the decision was made to replace some aging apple orchards with wine grapes.
-Dave was born with a green thumb, and learned to propagate vines from cuttings.
-Fortunately self rooted vines are the norm in Washington State, and he was able to grow all our Cabernet Sauvignon vines from cuttings off the original Seven Hills Vineyard, and Syrah vines from cuttings off Cailloux Vineyard.
+Dave was born with a green thumb and learned to propagate vines from cuttings.
+Fortunately self-rooted vines are the norm in Washington State, and he was able to grow all our Cabernet Sauvignon vines from cuttings off the original Seven Hills Vineyard, and Syrah vines from cuttings off Cailloux Vineyard.
 The first vines were planted in 1997 and they were a huge success.
 The vines flourished and more were propagated and planted the following years.
-Today the vineyard acreage totals 60 acres, spread out over three different vineyards in the Walla Walla AVA.
+Today the vineyard acreage totals 110 acres spread out over four different vineyards in the Walla Walla AVA.

 For two people with a love of fine wine and lots of science education, the progression from growing grapes to making wine came naturally.
 Dabbling in winemaking at home led to bigger things.
 Starting in 1999, David and Deborah made many trips back to UC Davis to take classes in many different subjects, but always about winemaking and grape growing.
 The following year, the idea of starting their own winery was born, and in 2001 the long sought after winery license arrived.